List of Michelin-starred restaurants in Shanghai

 The 2017 edition was the first edition of the Michelin Guide for Shanghai.
 The 2022 edition awarded Tai'an Table a Green Star which is launched in 2020 worldwide to honor restaurants that are committed to more sustainable and eco-friendly gastronomy.
+Beginning in 2026, the Michelin Guide combines restaurant selections from Shanghai, Jiangsu, and Zhejiang, adding 4 more cities in the region.